 Consultation and outreach services are available to the Eastern Washington University community.
 CAPS offers developmental and prevention programming through workshops, outreach presentations, mental health screenings, guest lectures, and other venues.
 Professional staff often act as consultants in crisis situations, and in making appropriate referrals to other agencies.
 For example, students, parents, or faculty/staff may consult with a CAPS professional regarding a student, child, or colleague having a specific emotional problem, or about other matters.
 Such consultations are available by appointment or telephone.
 CAPS staff serve as consultants to Residential Life and Student Life.
 Consult our Student Workshop Series page for a listing of workshops available this quarter.

 CAPS is available Monday through Friday during regular working hours for crisis intervention.
 For individuals struggling with suicidal thoughts or attempts, staff work to support and stabilize the student while an appropriate referral is made with one of the area crisis agencies or hospitals.
-Note that walk-in counseling services are available Monday through Friday, from 1:00 to 4:00 p.m., during the academic year.
+Note that walk-in counseling services are available most weekday afternoons, from 1:00 to 4:00 p.m., during the academic year.

 ***In case of after-hour emergencies (after 5:00 p.m., Monday - Friday, and weekends), individuals should contact Frontier Behavioral Health at 509-838-4651 or the Regional Crisis Line at 877-266-1818 (suicide attempt, 911).